Improving students' trust and transparency in apartment hunting

 Feature 1: Apartment Hero Display

 Replacing the “View all photos” button, I decided that it would be much easier for users to be able to view the images within the page.
-Here, I thought about different ways the hero image could be displayed.

 Feature 2: Clearer Distance Dropdown

 Since users collectively agree that commuting time to classes is an important factor, I decided to include 2 additional landmarks on North and South Campus.
-To be mindful of spacing, I opted for a dropdown.

 Feature 3: Unit Description